List of Java Testing Frameworks and Tools:

 JavaScript/JQuery/AngularJS (Validation for the view component)

-JavaScript/JQuery is commonly used to validate the view component, such as JSP or JSF.
+JavaScript/JQuery is frequently utilised to validate the view component, e.g. JSP or JSF.

 #1) JSUnit

-JSUnit is an open-source Unit testing framework for JavaScript.
-If you’re familiar with JUnit, learning JSUnit will be easy as it is an extension of JUnit specifically for JavaScript testing.
-Although JSUnit is no longer supported, the developers of this framework have switched to the development of the Jasmine framework.
+JSUnit is an open-source Unit testing structure for JavaScript.
+It is easy to learn JSUnit if you are familiar with JUnit, as they are an extension of each other.
+Even though JSUnit is no longer updated, developers have shifted their focus to creating the Jasmine framework.

 #2) Jasmine

-Jasmine uses two main blocks – the describe block and the it block.
-The describe block groups test cases with similar functionality, while the it block contains individual test cases.
-For more details, refer to this page.
+Jasmine uses two primary blocks – the describe and the it blocks.
+The describe block organises test cases with similar features, while the it block contains particular test cases.
+See this page for more details.

-Testing with Jasmine can be straightforward, as the test cases are written in a way that resembles English sentences.
+Jasmine tests can be easy to execute since the test cases are written in a style similar to English sentences.

 JavaScript Function: